Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Stochastic Environments

+The following theorem gives a universal lower bound to the average AoI metric attained by any admissible policy. \begin{framed} \begin{theorem}[Converse] In the stochastic setup, the optimal average AoI is lower bounded as:

-where the quantity $g(\bm{\psi})$ denotes the expected number of cells with \emph{at least one user} under the stationary occupancy distribution $\bm{\psi}$.
-In particular, since $g(\bm \psi) \leq \min \{M, N\},$ we also have the following sub-optimal lower bound which is agnostic of the user mobility statistics:
+where the function $g(\bm{\psi})$ denotes the expected number of cells having at least one user under the stationary occupancy distribution $\bm{\psi}$. \end{theorem} \end{framed} Since $g(\bm \psi) \leq \min \{M, N\},$ we also have the following weakening of the above bound, which is agnostic of the user mobility statistics: